 What is Identity Theft and How Does it Happen?

-Simply put identity theft relates to an identity thief either fraudulently opening new accounts using a victims name or fraudulently putting charges on their pre-existing accounts.
+Simply put identity theft relates to an identity thief either fraudulently opening new accounts using a victims name or fraudulently putting charges on victim’s pre-existing revolving accounts, such as credit card accounts.

 These thieves may also forge identification cards and SSN cards so they can physically walk into a car dealership or a cell phone location to make purchases.